Skip to main content Home

 If you’ve spent any time incorporating or reading about web accessibility, you’ve likely heard mention of the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines—or WCAG.
 (You may also have heard this acronym pronounced several different ways, any of them acceptable: W-C-A-G, Wuh-cag, W-cag, etc.)

-At Red Hat, we currently target WCAG 2.1 AA, as it aligns with many laws and regulations, provides a good experience for most users, and is a standard we believe is achievable given our resources.
+At Red Hat, we currently target WCAG 2.1 AA, as it aligns with many laws and regulations and provides a good experience for most users.

 POUR